 90% of Australians are expected to suffer from a sleep disorder at some stage in their life, with 30% of this group suffering severely.
-Despite its prevalence, it is estimated that no more than 20% of sufferers have sought help.
+Despite the prevalence of sleep disorders, it is estimated that no more than 20% of sufferers seek help.

 Common Sleep Disorders Include: